coderbian/coderbian/README.md

   </a>
 </p>

-I'm a second-year Information Technology student at **VNUHCM - University of Science**, passionate about turning ideas into reality through code.
+I'm a third-year Information Technology student at **VNUHCM - University of Science**, passionate about turning ideas into reality through code.
 My main interests lie in **Software Engineering** and **Data Analysis**, and I'm always excited to explore the world of **AI**.

 ---